caam37830/project-group-11/doc/checkpoint/report.md

 A hypothesis that could be tested is that even with very little social interaction with strangers ("outside interaction"), Covid could propagate quickly and widely if within-household interaction ("local interaction") remains relatively high.
 By simulating a Covid trajectory with both local and outside interaction, and then plotting a phase plane, we could see how the different types of interaction contribute to Covid spread.

 Another hypothesis is that differences in social structures will cause some individuals to be much more likely to be infected than others.
-This can be tested by running the simulation and examining the resulting pattern of infection (i.e. who is an isn't infected) after a given time period.
+This can be tested by running the simulation and examining the resulting pattern of infection (i.e. who is and isn't infected) after a given time period.
 More on this is explained in the following subsection.

 #### Changes to the Model
 An agent-based model of this could incorporate something similar to the 'game of life' previously examined in this course.
 That is, we assume all individuals live on a grid and we create 'neighbors' for each individual with whom the individual has a relatively high proabability of meeting every day.
 Meanwhile, the individual meets non-neighbors at a much lower probability every day.
 Again, we would assume that interaction with an infected individual causes susceptible individuals to become infected and they do not quarantine upon infection but gain immunity following infection.
 Based on the hypothesis above, we would expect to see that individuals closer to the center of the grid have a higher probability of being infected because they are, on average, closer in terms of number of degrees of social separation to every other individual than those closer to the edges of the grid.
 Ideally, a visualization of a sparse matrix could be generated to see this.
 Or, we could run the simulation multiple times and count the number of times each individual was infected and create a "heatmap" of infection probabilities.